A Key To Being A Good Communicator

-The vice president of human resources was a short woman, standing 160cm, and did not strike me as an authoritative figure.
-First appearances can be so are deceiving.
+The Vice President of HR was a short woman, standing 160 cm tall, and did not strike me as an authoritative figure.
+First appearances can be deceiving.
 I was soon captivated by her charm and grace.
-It was not just what she was saying, but how well we were getting on.
+It was not just what she was saying, but how well we were getting along.
 I felt like I was talking to an old friend.
 I soon realized that I was doing most of the talking and she was controlling the meeting by asking great questions and responding thoughtfully.
 What made this woman such a good communicator?
 She was a great listener.

+Often during an interview we are so focused on our response, we forget to clearly pay attention to the question.
 In preparing for an interview, it is best to breathe deeply and clear the mind.
-The mind should be void of clutter and a clear head enables us to relax and respond to the question being asked.
-Often during an interview we are so focused on our response, we can forget to clearly understand the question or the comment.
+When the mind is void of clutter, a clear head enables us to relax and correctly respond to the question being asked.

 There is no greater compliment we can pay to someone than to truly listen to every word they say.
 We should not simply wait until they finish speaking.
 We must really listen and empathize with their viewpoints.
 Listening is not passive, it is active.
 A good listener must lean forward, keep good eye contact and respond with clarity and empathy.

-Many times I have waited for the other person to stop talking so I could share a story about my favorite subject – me.
-The person we are conversing with may also enjoy talking about themselves and their business.
-A candidate’s objective is secure the position.
-So why not talk about the interviewer’s interests, their needs, and their company.
-Be quick to listen and slow to speak.
+Many times I have found myself impatiently waiting for another person to stop talking so I could share a story about my favorite subject – me.
+We must all remember that the person we are conversing with may also enjoy talking about themselves and their business.
+Given that a candidate’s main objective is to secure the position, it is beneficial to talk about the interviewer’s interests and needs, and to focus on their company.
+This advice can be summed up by saying: Be quick to listen and slow to speak.

 Tuning up for an interview:

-- Listen 100%.
+- Listen with 100% of your effort.
 Remember that listening is active.

-- Be patient in your response.
+- Be patient in your responses.
 Ask for clarification if you do not understand the question.

 - Watch your body language, be open.